About the Year 7-12 BYOD Program

 Will the IT Team assist in recovering lost data that is stored on my child’s device?

 No. The IT Team will not be able to assist in the recovery of data stored on a personal device.
-For this reason, it is encouraged that all students utilise G Suite for Education (previously known as Google Apps for Education) to create and share documents.
+For this reason, it is encouraged that all students utilise Google Workspace for Education to create and share documents.
 This system is under the College’s banner and data inside of Google Drive is maintained through the partnership between Google and the College.

 Will the College provide a loan device if my child’s device is broken?